Skip to content

 Using conditional logic in Power Automate

-Automated workflows become truly powerful when they can make decisions.
-In Power Automate, conditional logic is key to building flows that adapt to different situations and perform different actions based on specific criteria from your Tallyfy processes.
-This allows you to create more flexible and intelligent automations for your Tallyfy workflows.
+Automated workflows become powerful when they can make decisions.
+Power Automate’s conditional logic lets you build flows that adapt to different situations and perform different actions based on specific criteria from your Tallyfy processes.
+You’ll create flexible automations that actually think.

 Introduction to conditional logic for Tallyfy integrations

-Conditional logic enables your Power Automate flow to answer a question about Tallyfy data and then act based on the answer.
-If a certain condition related to a Tallyfy task or process is true, the flow goes one way; if false, it goes another.
+Conditional logic lets your Power Automate flow answer questions about Tallyfy data - then act on the answers.
+When a condition related to a Tallyfy task or process is true, the flow takes one path.
+False?
+It takes another.

 The “Condition” control for Tallyfy data